miBadger/ActiveRecord/docs/AutoApi.md

 ## Example route
 This following example illustrates the little amount of code that's required to create a REST API from a data model.
 This example uses functions from the ```miwebb/JSend``` and ```mibadger/router``` packages for clarity, but these are not required components.

+Note that there are two different ways to provide the validation function.
+One can either provide the method directly as an anonymous function, or can provide a the name to a class function that provides the validation functionality together with the instance (in the form of ```[$this, 'validationFunctionName']```.

 ```php
 class Employee extends AbstractActiveRecord
 {